maxwell-tomsick/dire-deal/source/README.md

 Lunge Regen: No Responses.
 Sells for 4 Lunge

 Second Wind: When the player sells their last card that isn't this one, this card becomes a copy of the card they just sold.
-This item will no longer be shuffled into the deck at the beginning of subsequent fights.
+Once used, this item will no longer be shuffled into the deck at the beginning of subsequent fights.

 Deck Boost: 1 Response to shuffle itself into the next deck for free.
-Sells for a randomly-typed resource for double the number of cards in the current + next deck.
+Sells for a randomly-typed resource for the number of cards in the current + next deck.

 Parasite: 1 Response to shuffle itself into the next deck, for 1 of each resource.
 Sells for nothing.
 When the next deck is shuffled, if this item is in it, a random response to a random card in the next deck will be free.